nathan-wisner-ms/Flexy/README.md

     * Monitor CPUs in your source/target db servers
 * Add indexes during migration
     * To reduce entire migration spanning time, you can add indexes back for tables that already completely migrate while still running migration for other tables
-* Further speed up
-    * Primary keys are automatically indexes, which are not removed from the schema.
-Drop the primary key constraints in target database can also speed up the data import. but you also need to benchmark how long it will take to add the constraints back after data transfer completes.
-For very large tables that will be chunked by primary keys, do not drop it.
 ## Post Migration
 * Add all indexes back
 * Alter sequences restart ids